liferay/liferay-docs/discover/deployment/articles-dxp/04-maintaining-liferay/01-patching-liferay-dxp/02-using-the-patching-tool/02-working-with-patches.markdown

 For detailed usage information, run `patching-tool help store`.

-## Separating the Patches from the @product@ Installation [](id=separating-the-patches-from-the-product-installation)
+## Separating Patches from the Installation [](id=separating-patches-from-the-installation)

-As of Patching Tool 2.0.6, there's a feature that helps reduce the patched
-@product@ bundle size.
-If the bundle has been patched, you can make it smaller by moving the restore files out of it.
+The Patching Tool's `separate` command helps reduce the patched @product@ installation size.
+If the installation has been patched, you can make it smaller by moving the restore files out of it.

-Patched bundles are large because the restore files by default are stored inside the web application's WEB-INF folder.
-These files are required for patching the
+Patched installations are large because the restore files are stored inside the web application's `WEB-INF` folder by default.
+These files are required for patching the installation again.
-@product@ instance again.

-If these files were removed, subsequent patching processes would fail.
-Because of this, Liferay added an option to separate the patching files from the
-@product@ bundle while still preserving restoring them safely when new patches arrive.
-To do this, you use this command:
+If these files are removed, subsequent patching processes fail.
+Because of this, Liferay added an option to separate the patching files from the installation while still preserving and restoring them safely when new patches arrive.
+To do this, use this command:

     patching-tool separate [separation_name]

-This command produces a `liferay-patching-files-[separation-name].zip`file in the Patching Tool's `patches` folder.
+This command produces a `liferay-patching-files-[separation-name].zip` file in the Patching Tool's `patches` folder.
 It contains the necessary files and metadata for patching, verification, and validation.
 Once you create this file, the patch files are removed from their default location and are now only available in this file.
-You can now move the file elsewhere to make the bundle's size smaller.
+You can store this file elsewhere to reduce your installation's size.

 **WARNING:** If the product is separated from its patches in this way, you cannot run most of the Patching Tool commands until the patches are restored.